 • Loan terms.
 You may have an option to pick the length of the loan.
 Shorter loans may mean you’re paying less interest over time, but you have larger monthly payments.

 • Loan costs.
 There may be fees associated with the loan, including an origination fee when the loan begins and a prepayment penalty if the loan is paid before the end of the agreed upon term.

 • “What if” scenarios.
 Some lenders provide temporary deferment for people facing financial hardship, such as a job loss.

 Recommended: Engagement Ring Financing Options

 Spending between one and three month’s salary for an engagement ring is a long-standing tradition, but these days there is no one-size-fits-all formula.

 How much you spend on an engagement ring is a very personal decision and will depend on your current and predicted income, current debt, expenses, savings, and preference.

 If paying for an engagement ring upfront in cash isn’t feasible, you may want to look into different financing options and compare their pros, cons, and costs.

 Your jeweler may offer financing, for example.
 Or, you may be able to take advantage of a credit card that has a 0% or low introductory interest rate and pay the balance off before the rate goes up.

 Another option is to take out a personal loan.
-SoFi personal loans, for instance, offer fixed, competitive interest rates and come with no fees.
+SoFi Personal Loans, for instance, offer fixed, competitive interest rates and come with no fees required.